WHYME31/Solar-Panel-Inspection-using-MobileNetV3-Architecture-/README.md

 * The Dataset has been divided into SIX classes namely,

-..* 1.
+..1.
 Clear Solar Panel
-..* 2.
+..2.
 Dust covered Solar Panel
-..* 3.
+..3.
 Snow Covered Solar Panel
-..* 4.
+..4.
 Solar Panel covered in Bird Dropping
-..* 5.
+..5.
 Solar Panel with physical Damages
-..* 6.
+..6.
 Solar Panel with Electrical Damages

 *These are detectable given the condition that the reason for the decerase in efficiency in solar panel is detectable using a RGB camera*

-### About the Model
+### <a name="1"></a> About the Model

 * The project uses the technique called [Transfer Learning](https://www.geeksforgeeks.org/ml-introduction-to-transfer-learning/ "GeeksForGeeks") as the training dataset for solar panel is relatively small and as the model is designed to work with faster training time.